athos/Postmortem/README.md

 ```

 Any Clojure data can be used as a log entry key, such as keywords (as in the above examples),
-symbols, integers, strings or whatever .
+symbols, integers, strings or whatever.
 In fact, you can even use a runtime value as a key, not only a literal value, and
-thus log entry keys can be used to collect and group the log data:
+thus entry keys can also be used as an easy way to collect and group the log data:

 ```clojure
 (defn f [n]